sds/overcommit/README.md

 ### Signature Verification

-You can disable manual verification of plugin signatures by setting `verify_plugin_signatures` to `false`.
+You can disable manual verification of signatures by setting `verify_signatures` to `false`.
 See the [Security](#security) section for more information on this option and what exactly it controls.

 ## Built-In Hooks